 You must be a member of the default publisher or administrator role or a member of a custom role with privileges to create content and publish server-based layers.

-- From the My Content tab of the content page, click New item.
+- On the My Content tab of the content page, click New item.

 - Choose Scene layer and click Next.